Search

 Through this small tunnel pass the flexing tendons of the fingers and thumb as well as the median nerve (see Figure 2).
 These tendons attach muscles to bones in the hand and transfer the movement of the fingers from muscles to bones.
 The median nerve carries signals from the brain to control the actions of the fingers and hand.

-It also carries information about temperature, pain and touch from the hand to the brain, and controls the sweating of the hand.
+It also carries information about temperature, pain, and touch from the hand to the brain and controls hand sweating.

 The thumb, index, middle and ring fingers are under the control of the median nerve (see Figure 2).